-AJN Steelstock Ltd is committed to complying with the Data Protection Act and General Protection Data Regulations (GDPR).
+AJN Steelstock Limited is committed to complying with the Data Protection Act and General Protection Data Regulations (GDPR).
 Safeguarding your personal data is very important to us and we want you to be confident that we process your data in a lawful, fair and transparent manner and that your data is kept securely in line with the requirements of GDPR.

-We have carried out a data audit to consider the data which we collect, the purpose for collection, the lawful basis for collection, whether any data collected falls within the Special Category data detailed in the GDPR, who we share the data with, how we store it and for what period we will retain it.
+We have carried out a data audit to consider the data which we collect, the purpose for collection, the lawful basis for collection, whether any data collected falls within the special category data detailed in the GDPR, who we share the data with, how we store it and for what period we will retain it.
 We have documented our findings in document number HR029.
 The lawful basis we have considered for processing data under GDPR legislation are;

 - Consent – This is your freely given agreement to us processing your data.
-Your consent must be specific, informed, affirmative and unambiguous.
+Your consent must be specific, informed, affirmative and unambiguous

-- Contract – We may collect data that is necessary in order to fulfil our obligations to you under a contract for goods or services between parties or because you have asked us to perform a task before entering into a contract.
+- Contract – We may collect data that is necessary in order to fulfil our obligations to you under a contract for goods or services between parties or because you have asked us to perform a task before entering into a contract

-- Legal Obligation – The processing of data is necessary to enable us to comply with the law.
+- Legal obligation – The processing of data is necessary to enable us to comply with the law

-- Vital Interests – We will only rely on this basis for processing personal data where we need to protect someone’s life.
+- Vital interests – We will only rely on this basis for processing personal data where we need to protect someone’s life.
 The processing must be necessary for this purpose.
-We will not rely on this basis if there is a less intrusive way of achieving the same outcome or where consent could be given.
+We will not rely on this basis if there is a less intrusive way of achieving the same outcome or where consent could be given

-- Public Task – We will rely on this basis for processing personal data in the exercise of an official authority.
+- Public task – We will rely on this basis for processing personal data in the exercise of an official authority.
 This will include public functions and powers that are set out in law.
 We will not rely on this basis where a less intrusive way of processing could be carried out to achieve the same outcome.

-Where the lawful basis for processing is a Legitimate Business Interest we shall carryout a Legitimate Interest Assessment, document HR030.
+Where the lawful basis for processing is a legitimate business interest we shall carryout a legitimate interest assessment, document HR030.

-Where the data falls within Special Category Data, as defined by GDPR, we will identify a lawful basis for processing and a special category condition to meet our legal obligations.
+Where the data falls within special category data, as defined by GDPR, we will identify a lawful basis for processing and a special category condition to meet our legal obligations.

-Categories of Data
+Categories of data

 Details of the data processed can be found in document HR029 but are categorised in brief below;

-Customer & Supplier Information:
+Customer & supplier information:

-- Company Information
+- Company information

-- Contact Information
+- Contact information

-- Payment Information
+- Payment information

 - Contract and trading information

-- Marketing Information
+- Marketing information

-- Performance and Quality Information
+- Performance and quality information.

-- Contact Details
+- Contact details

-- Personal Identification Information
+- Personal identification information

-- Subject Matter Information and related correspondence.
+- Subject matter information and related correspondence

-- CCTV Footage on site.
+- CCTV footage on site.

-Data Processors – Third Parties
+Data Processors – third parties

 We may on occasions share your information with third parties for the purposes of offering you the services in question or operating the business.
 Where we share your information we will take all reasonable care to ensure your data is handled in accordance with the GDPR and will make due diligence checks on the third parties in question.
 Some examples of the categories of third parties with whom we share your data are;

-- IT Companies
+- IT companies

 - Payment processing

-- Government Agencies and Departments
+- Government agencies and departments

-- Insurance Companies
+- Insurance companies

-- Credit Reference Providers
+- Credit reference providers

-- Regulatory Bodies
+- Regulatory bodies

-- Any other company to enable the performance of a contract between the parties
+- Any other company to enable the performance of a contract between the parties.

 We will only share the information that is required in order to carry out the service provided.

-Storage of Data
+Storage of data

 Your data may be stored electronically or in hard copy or both.
-AJN Steelstock Ltd will take physical and technical measures to ensure the security, integrity and confidentiality of your data in the following manner;
+AJN Steelstock Limited will take physical and technical measures to ensure the security, integrity and confidentiality of your data in the following manner;

-- Confidentiality means only those persons or organisations that need to know and are authorised can access and use your data.
+- Confidentiality means only those persons or organisations that need to know and are authorised can access and use your data

-- Integrity means that we will endeavour to ensure all data is accurate and suitable for the purpose for which it is processed.
+- Integrity means that we will endeavour to ensure all data is accurate and suitable for the purpose for which it is processed

 - Security means that we will either password protect and or encrypt electronic data as appropriate and securely store hard copy documents in locked filing systems.

-Retention of Data
+Retention of data

-Your Rights as the Data Subject
+Your rights as the Data Subject

-Right to be Informed
+Right to be informed

-Right to Access
+Right to access

-You have a right to obtain a copy of the personal data we hold on you or to confirmation that we are processing your personal data, this is known as a Subject Access Request.
-An individual however is only entitled to their own personal data and not to information relating to other people.
+You have a right to obtain a copy of the personal data we hold on you or to confirm that we are processing your personal data, this is known as a subject access request.
+An individual, however, is only entitled to their own personal data and not to information relating to other people.
 We may require you to produce identification prior to releasing such data.
 There may be occasions where supplying personal data would breach the privacy rights of other individuals.
 In such cases information will be redacted or withheld as necessary or appropriate to protect that person’s rights.

-For ease of handling your request we would ask you put your request in writing to the contact details below however we acknowledge that requests can also be received verbally.
+For ease of handling your request we would ask you put your request in writing to the contact details below.
+However, we acknowledge that requests can also be received verbally.
 Unless your request is complex we will respond to your request within one month.
-In some circumstances where the request is complex or there have been several requests for the same information we may extend this period by two months.
+In some circumstances, where the request is complex or there have been several requests for the same information, we may extend this period by two months.
 In these circumstances we will write to you within one month to advise you of our extension requirements.
 There will be no charge made for supplying this information.

-Should the Subject Access Request be manifestly unfounded or excessive, taking into account whether the request is repetitive in nature we have the right to either request a reasonable fee for the administrative costs, or refuse the request and will write to inform you accordingly within one month of receiving the request.
+Should the subject access request be manifestly unfounded or excessive, taking into account whether the request is repetitive in nature, we have the right to either request a reasonable fee for the administrative costs, or refuse the request and will write to inform you accordingly within one month of receiving the request.

-The data subject has a right to have inaccurate personal data rectified or completed if it is incomplete.
-Should we receive such a request we will rectify or complete the data if it is found to be inaccurate, in relation to any matter of fact, within one month of receiving the notification.
+The Data Subject has a right to have inaccurate personal data rectified or completed if it is incomplete.
+Should we receive such a request, we will rectify or complete the data if it is found to be inaccurate in relation to any matter of fact, within one month of receiving the notification.
 Whilst we are checking the accuracy of the information we will restrict the processing of the data in question.

 Individuals in certain circumstances have the right to have their data erased, restricted or suppressed.
 Individuals also have the right to object to the processing of their personal data and a right to request portability of their data.
 These are not absolute rights, further details on this right are given in our Data Audit, document HR029.
 Where the right does apply we will act within one month of receiving the request unless the request is complex and then we may request up to a further two months to act.
 If we need an extension period we will write to you to advise.